Travel

 Amtrak trains (Chicago–Detroit–Pontiac and Chicago–East Lansing–Port Huron routes), as well as Greyhound and Indian Trails buses, serve Kalamazoo daily, arriving at the Kalamazoo Downtown Transportation Center.

-On Wednesday, Medieval Institute shuttle buses travel between selected Congress locations on the Western Michigan University campus and the Radisson Plaza Hotel, a three-block walk on Rose Street from the Downtown Transportation Center (483 meters, 6 minutes).
+Wednesday through Sunday (see the Shuttles page for times of operation), Medieval Institute shuttle buses travel between the Student Center on the Western Michigan University campus and downtown Kalamazoo, stopping between the Radisson Plaza Hotel and Hilton Garden Inn (a two-block walk on Rose Street from the transportation center, 0.2 miles or roughly five minutes).

 Parking